qutech/QuMADA/src/qumada-monitor/README.md

 # QuMADA Device Monitor

 This is a dash app that is intended to monitor a qumada device.
+To use it you need to install the `monitor` dependencies for example via
+`pip install qumada[monitor]` or with a local editable install `pip install -e .[monitor]`.

 The feature that separates it from the qcodes monitor is the ability to display a proper layout.